14 Apr 2025

 Expert networks specialized by region

 Many expert networks focus on a particular region, where they have a stronger footprint than others.
 Notable firms are pictured below.
-Firms like VisasQ and Mimir are strong in Japan, whereas Lynk, Nodes, Liahnson each cover different parts of Southeast Asia.
-Infomineo and Infoquest have a rare focus on the Middle East, as do Accurate Insights and Wivenn in Brazil.
-Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France and Prosapient, Arbolus and Focal Fact in the UK.
+Japanese expert networks include firms like VisasQ, Mimir and ShareFair are strong in Japan, whereas Nodes, Liahnson, and Arches each cover different parts of Southeast Asia.
+Infoquest has a rare focus on the Middle East, as do Accurate Insights and Trust Insight in Brazil.
+Europe has a number of firms with a particular strength in their home market, such as Colift and EPH in Germany, Xperts Council in France, and Prosapient, Arbolus and Focal Fact in the UK and Ireland.

 Who are the customers of expert networks?